Mark Davies / September 2025

 carriages".

-My hope is that corpus linguists will choose to stay
+My hope is that corpus linguists choose relevance

-teaching and research.
-The future of our field depends on this.
+accepting change now -- the future of our field depends on it.

 References